scalatra/scalatra-website/guides/index.md

 ## Advanced topics

-Scalatra has advanced features, including integrations with the <a href="http://swagger.wordnik.com">Swagger</a> API documentation and exploration toolset, and the <a href="https://github.com/Atmosphere/atmosphere">Atmosphere</a> portable websocket/comet/socket.io framework.
-Watch here for guides on these topics, we're working on them.
+Scalatra has advanced features, including integrations with the <a href="http://swagger.wordnik.com">Swagger</a> API documentation and exploration toolset, and the <a href="https://github.com/Atmosphere/atmosphere">Atmosphere</a> portable websocket/comet/server push framework.